Caller's Bane: Statistics

 Each unit (creature or structure) has three basic statistics associated with it: Attack, Countdown, and Health.
 Attack specifies how much damage the unit will deal (some units do not attack and instead have a "-" for that stat).
 Countdown specifies how many turns the unit waits before it attacks.
-Each time it is your turn, all units (with some exceptions) count down by 1.
-If a unit counts down to 0, then the unit will attack at the end of your turn.
+Each time it is the player's turn, all units (with some exceptions) count down by 1.
+If a unit counts down to 0, then the unit will attack at the end of the turn.
 When the unit is finished attacking, its countdown will reset to its base countdown, which is typically 2 but can range from 1 to 6.
 Health is the amount of cumulative damage a unit can take before it is destroyed.
 As a basis for comparison, all idols in a standard match start with 10 health.

 Turns

-Once it becomes your turn, you either have 90 seconds to perform your actions (in multiplayer) or unlimited time (in singleplayer).
-At any time during your turn, you may move creatures to adjacent, empty spots, up to once per creature per turn.
+Once it becomes a player's turn, the player either have 90 seconds to perform actions (in multiplayer) or unlimited time (in singleplayer).
+At any time during their turn, a player may move creatures to adjacent, empty spots, up to once per creature per turn.
 Structures cannot be moved without the help of specific spells or enchantments.
-You may also, once per turn, "sacrifice" a scroll in your hand.
-You may either sacrifice it to draw two new scrolls or to gain a resource point (see below).
-It is a good idea to sacrifice your scrolls before playing any.
-You may play as many scrolls as your resources or hand allow.
+A player may also, once per turn, "sacrifice" a scroll in their hand; sacrificing allows the player to either draw two new scrolls or gain a resource point.
+A player may play as many scrolls as their resources or hand allow.
 A turn is finished when the hourglass icon at the bottom left is clicked.
 You draw one new scroll each turn.

 Resources

-Resource points are used towards playing scrolls: each scroll has a "cost" (1-8 resources).
-There are four different resources in the game: Energy, Order, Growth, and Decay; and one "super-resource", Wild, which can be used in place of any resource but has limitations on when you can sacrifice for it.
+Resource points are used towards playing scrolls: each scroll has a "cost" (1–8 resources).
+There are four different resources in the game: Energy, Order, Growth, and Decay; and one "super-resource", Wild, which can be used in place of any resource but has limitations on when a player can sacrifice for it.
 Each scroll belongs to a different resource, or faction.
 For example, the scroll Cannon Automaton costs 6 Energy to play.
-When you sacrifice a scroll for a resource, your maximum resource goes up.
+When one sacrifices a scroll for a resource, their maximum resource goes up.
 Thus there are two values per resource: current resource and maximum resource.
-Your current resource is depleted when you play scrolls, but at the beginning of your turn your current resource is filled back up to your maximum resource.
+A player's current resource is depleted when they play scrolls, but at the beginning of their turn their current resource is filled back up to their maximum resource.